IsabellaS2/inventory-frontend/README.md

 **Zero-Downtime Deploys**: When I push updates, Render performs blue-green deploys so users don’t experience any downtime.

 **Health Checks**: Render continuously monitors the service and can detect if it's unresponsive, restarting it as needed.

-#### Input Validation

-I also included strong input validation across both the signup and product creation workflows.
-For example, during registration, passwords must be at least six characters long, improving security and preventing weak credentials.
-Similarly, when adding products, form inputs are validated to ensure data consistency.
-You can't enter numbers in the title field or letters in the quantity field.
-These checks reduce the risk of invalid or malformed data being saved to the database.
-On top of that, access control helps maintain system integrity: regular users are blocked from accessing sensitive routes like adding or updating products.
-This not only improves the user experience but also protects against unauthorised changes and potential misuse.

 ### Security